Jackie Botts

 Mexico

 Together with a team of four other journalists, I was awarded a Pulitzer Prize in Explanatory Reporting in 2021 for a Reuters investigative series that employed a "pioneering data analysis" to examine qualified immunity, a legal doctrine that shields police who use excessive force.
+My reporting teams have also won a National Headliner Award and an Overseas Press Club Award, among other recognitions.

 Contact me or tip me at jackiembotts@protonmail.com.